Last updated: April 26, 2023

 - Contact Us for More Information

-Subject to certain limits under California Civil Code section 1798.83, California residents may ask us to provide them with (i) a list of certain categories of personal data that we have disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, and (ii) the identity of those third parties.
+Subject to certain limits under California Civil Code section 1798.83, California residents may ask us to provide them with (i) a list of certain categories of personal data that we have disclosed to other organizations for their direct marketing purposes during the immediately preceding calendar year, and (ii) the identity of those other organizations.
 California residents may make one request per calendar year.

 CALIFORNIA’S CONSUMER PRIVACY ACT

-If you are a California resident, you have certain rights regarding information that is treated as Personal Information under the CCPA.
+If you are a California resident, you have certain rights regarding information that is treated as Personal Information under the CPRA.

 - The right to know what categories of Personal Information are being collected or disclosed and the categories of sources of that Personal Information